Marathon & Half Marathon

 - Per new USAT&F rules, the use of iPod and headphone devices is allowed but we ask that you please be careful and pay close attention to instructions from the police and volunteers.

-- Click here to view the 2014 course map Note: in an effort to be conscious of our natural environment, Sunburst will not have printed course maps available at Packet Pickup this year.
+- Click here for 2015 Course Maps Note: in an effort to be conscious of our natural environment, Sunburst will not have printed course maps available at Packet Pickup this year.
 Those needing a printed version are encouraged to print one from here.

 - 2 mile - 200 meter hill - approximately 3% grade